JanssenProject/jans/docs/admin/config-guide/config-tools/config-api/config.md

 ### Scopes other than the one defined by config-api

 Config API endpoints are oAuth2 protected.
-These scopes are created while installation.
-However, there are few endpoints that require scopes defined by other modules like auth-server.
+These scopes are created during installation.
+However, few endpoints require scopes defined by other modules like auth-server.

-A list of these scopes is maintained in configuration in order to avoid creation of these scopes during Config API start-up. `exclusiveAuthScopes` property can be used to the change the logging level to the desired value `(TRACE, DEBUG, INFO, WARN, ERROR)`.
+A list of these scopes is maintained in the configuration in order to avoid the creation of these scopes during Config API start-up. `exclusiveAuthScopes` property can be used to change the logging level to the desired value `(TRACE, DEBUG, INFO, WARN, ERROR)`.
 By default, the level is set to `INFO`

  ```javascript